Albinism (overview) E70.3

 This section has been translated automatically.

-Albinism must be distinguished from piebaldism (called leucism in veterinary medicine), in which melanocytes are completely absent from depigmented areas due to gene mutations (mutations in the KIT (see kit below) and SLUG (SNAI2 - snail homolog 2 transcription factor) genes have been demonstrated (Saleem MD et al. 2019).
+Albinism must be distinguished from piebaldism (known as leucism in veterinary medicine), in which melanocytes are completely absent in the depigmented areas due to gene mutations (mutations in the KIT (see kit below) and SLUG (SNAI2 - snail homolog 2 transcription factor) gene (Saleem MD et al. 2019) have been proven).

 Literature